dotlas/mission_dotlas/README.md

 ### About us

 We at [Dotlas](https://dotlas.com) are building a platform for controlling, optimizing & growing retail businesses through AI-driven insights.
+We've been refining and revamping this assignment for a while now, and we're excited to see what you can do with it!
+Optionally view past assignments, along with stats in the [archives](./archive/README.md)

 ### The Mission